noahwagner04/Meridian59_Tools/roo2obj/README.md

 # roo2obj
-This program converts a ROO file into a 3D OBJ mesh, outputting a .obj file with vertex data and a .mtl file with material data.
+This program converts a ROO file into a 3D OBJ mesh, outputting a .obj file with vertex data, .mtl file with material data, and a json file containing thing information and other metadata.
 ## Installation
 You’ll need to build from source.
 First, install CMake and its dependencies.
 Then, in this directory, run:
 ```